saptarshibasu/azure-study/README.md

 * **Express Route**
   * This allows connections to offer more reliability, faster speeds, consistent latencies, and higher security than typical connections over the Internet
   * In an ExpressRoute connection, the virtual network gateway is configured with the gateway type 'ExpressRoute', rather than 'Vpn'
-  * Connectivity can be from:
-    * an any-to-any (IP VPN) network
-    * a point-to-point Ethernet network
-    * a virtual cross-connection through a connectivity provider at a co-location facility
-  * While traffic that travels over an ExpressRoute circuit is not encrypted by default, it is possible create a solution that allows you to send encrypted traffic over an ExpressRoute circuit
+  * While traffic that travels over an ExpressRoute circuit is not encrypted by default, it is possible to create a solution that allows you to send encrypted traffic over an ExpressRoute circuit
   * Microsoft uses BGP, an industry standard dynamic routing protocol, to exchange routes between your on-premises network, your instances in Azure, and Microsoft public addresses
   * ExpressRoute connections enable access to the following services:
     * **Microsoft Azure services** (private peering)